Go-Lift-TV/organizr-nginx/README.md

 # organizr-nginx

-This repo contains the custom Go Lift TV Nginx configs that reverse proxy and run a few dozen apps on an unRAID server with the letsencrypt and Organizr Docker containers.
+This repo contains the custom Go Lift TV Nginx configs that reverse proxy and run a few dozen apps on an unRAID server with the lsio/swag and Organizr Docker containers.

 At some point a better HOWTO, video, or blog post will be created to explain how